-Frequently asked answers to common questions and issues regarding JEB 3+.
+Frequently asked answers to common questions and issues regarding JEB 3 and JEB 4.
 The last section is for questions regarding JEB 2, and is kept for reference only.
 All users are encouraged to migrate to the latest version of JEB.

 Where is the end-user license agreement?#

 The up-to-date end-user license agreement for JEB can be found here.

 Can I generate license keys for additional machines?#